The first 12 things you should do with your iPhone 8 or iPhone 8 Plus

 The biggest benefit of going for an iPhone over an Android device is arguably the richer app and games ecosystem.
 So grab yourself some apps.

-The App Store itself will help you sift through the 1.5 million available, but first check out Stuff’s lists of the best iPhone games, best free iPhone games, best iPhone apps, and best free iPhone apps.
+The App Store itself will help you sift through the 1.5 million available, but first check out Stuff’s lists of the best iPhone games, best free iPhone games, and best free iPhone apps.